-You can buy the best Pu'er in the world, measure it to the gram, time each infusion, and still get a disappointing tea.
+You can buy the best Pu'er in the world, measure it to the nearest gram, time each infusion, and still end up with a disappointing tea.
 Because the water was bad.
 Water is the invisible ingredient in tea, the one most often forgotten, and the one that makes the biggest difference.
 The Chinese have known this since the 8th century: Lu Yu, in his Cha Jing, dedicates an entire chapter to it.

 What Lu Yu said about it

 The Cha Jing (茶經), the Classic of Tea, written by Lu Yu in the 8th century, is the oldest known treatise on tea.
-In it, Lu Yu classifies waters in order of quality.
-The best, according to him, is spring water that flows slowly over granite—water that is naturally soft, balanced in minerals, which doesn't mask the tea's flavors but carries them.
+In it, Lu Yu classifies waters by order of quality.
+The best, according to him, is spring water flowing slowly over granite – a naturally soft water, balanced in minerals, which does not mask the flavors of the tea but carries them.
 River water comes next, then well water last, often too rich in minerals to make good tea.

 Thirteen centuries later, chemistry confirms his intuition.
 What Lu Yu called "light" and "pure" water, we call weakly mineralized water, with a moderate total dissolved solids (TDS) level.
-This type of water yields the best results with tea, especially with Pu'er, whose high-altitude terroirs produce leaves of a delicacy that deserves to be respected.
+This type of water gives the best results with tea, and particularly with Pu'er, whose high-altitude terroirs produce leaves of a delicacy that deserves to be respected.

 Hard water, soft water: what it changes

 The "hardness" of water refers to its calcium and magnesium content.
-The more of these minerals are present, the "harder" the water is—this hardness leaves a white deposit in your kettle.
-And it's this that, in the cup, masks the fine aromas of the tea, gives a cloudy liquor, and sometimes a greasy film on the surface.
+The more these minerals are present, the "harder" the water is – this hardness is what leaves a white deposit in your kettle.
+And it is this that, in the cup, masks the fine aromas of the tea, gives a cloudy liquor and sometimes a greasy film on the surface.

 With hard water, a Pu'er loses its delicacy.
-The subtle notes—the floral notes of a young sheng, the crystalline sweetness of a Bingdao, the freshness of tea from ancient trees—are stifled by the minerals.
-The liquor appears flat, heavy, without depth.
-It's not the tea that's bad—it's the water that betrays it.
+The subtle notes – the floral notes of a young sheng, the crystalline sweetness of a Bingdao, the freshness of a tea from ancient trees – are muffled by the minerals.
+The liquor appears flat, heavy, without relief.
+It's not the tea that's bad – it's the water that betrays it.

-Conversely, water that is too soft—completely demineralized, like some rainwater—gives a bland and unstructured tea.
-The polyphenols in tea need a minimum of minerals to fully express themselves.
-The sweet spot is lightly mineralized water, neither too hard nor too soft—between 50 and 100 mg/L of dry residue is a good range.
+Conversely, water that is too soft, completely demineralized, like some rainwater, produces a bland and unstructured tea.
+Tea polyphenols need a minimum of minerals to express themselves fully.
+The right balance is slightly mineralized water, neither too hard nor too soft: between 50 and 100 mg/L of dry residue is a good range.

 Spring water